Home

 • Foundation is Key – The foundation of your rock garden should be built first and drainage should be checked prior to adding soil, plants and flowers.
 Never just place a bunch of rocks into the earth on a level area and expect a rock garden to thrive.
 You must have a good foundation that has the appropriate drainage before you begin to add to your rock garden.

-• Streams – If you want your rock garden to have that special touch, you can build your own stream with some polythene and one inch plastic tubing and a water pump.
+• Streams - If you want your rock garden to have that special touch, you can build your own stream with some polythene lining and one inch plastic tubing and a water pump.

 Or, check your local garden center for stream or irrigation kits to place in your rock garden.
 These kits usually come with everything you need to make your rock garden exceptional.

-Related Articles
+Related Content:

 Ornamental Grasses